Southern Connecticut State University

 - Familiarity with campus policies and procedures

-- Demonstrated history of ability to work collaboratively and harmoniously in a collegial environment with faculty, staff, and students with diverse backgrounds and varied roles, and with internal and external groups
+- Demonstrated history of ability to work collaboratively and harmoniously in a collegial environment with faculty, staff, and students with diverse backgrounds and abilities, and with a variety of internal and external groups •

 - Willing and able to manage ambiguity

-Preference will be given to those applicants with the following:
+Preference will be given to those applicants with the following experiences

-- Demonstrated ability to innovate and provide creative leadership
+- Demonstrated ability to collaborate with units and offices across campus

-The RPP Director will receive six (6) hours of reassigned time during each of the fall and spring semesters.
-The Director will receive up to three (1) credit of compensation over winter session and four (4) credits of compensation during the summer depending on work load.
+Each Co-Director of Faculty Development will receive 6 (six) hours of reassigned time per semester.
+In light of the work required during the summer, each Co-Director will receive up to two (2) credits of compensation during the summer depending on work load.

-This appointment will be effective on the first day of the spring term 2022.
-The term will be two (2) years from the date of appointment and may be extended to a third year.
-The position will be re-advertised in the spring of the final year of the incumbent’s appointment.
-The incumbent will be eligible for reappointment, depending upon the quality of his/her performance during the term in question and providing that the appointment will not substantively interfere with the operation of the person’s department.
+This appointment will be effective summer session B 2022.
+The term will be two (2) academic years from the date of appointment and may be extended to a third academic year by the Associate Vice President for Academic Affairs.
+The position will be re-advertised in the spring of the final year of the co-incumbents' appointment.
+The coincumbents will be eligible for reappointment, depending upon the quality of their performance during the term in question and providing that the appointment will not substantively interfere with the operation of the person’s department.